752963e64/Journal/Wide_area_network_without_the_fuckers.md

 # ip route del default
 ```

-Now look to your firewall :D
+Now look to your firewall, 0 0 means no paquet these bitches gets "NO ROUTE TO HOST" damn it. :D

 ```sh
 # iptables -t filter -nvL